VivekOrginal/GYM-MANAGEMENT-PHP/README.md

 ## 🌟 Overview

 The Gym Management System is a comprehensive PHP-based web application designed to streamline gym operations and enhance member experience.
 This platform combines member management, trainer coordination, payment processing, and administrative controls to create a complete fitness center ecosystem.

+**⚠️ Note:** This demo version showcases the UI/UX and frontend functionality.
+Backend features like payment processing and email notifications are not functional in this version.

 ### Mission Statement
 **"Empowering fitness centers with technology for efficient management and enhanced member experience"**